eshoe2020/weather-app/README.md

 # Weather by City

-An app that allows the user to search for a city to see the current and expected weather conditions in that city.
+An app that allows the user to search for a city to see the current and expected weather conditions in that city, for that day.

 ## Version 1.0